jmcwhirter/aws-serverless-workshops/MachineLearning/4_Cleanup/README.md

     aws cloudformation delete-stack --stack-name wildrydes-ml-mod2
     # The data processing resources from module 1
     aws cloudformation delete-stack --stack-name wildrydes-ml-mod1
     ```
 1. Exit your Cloud9 environment
 1. Select the environment you've been using
+1. Click **Delete**
+1. Follow the directions

+**CONGRATS!** You're done!

+### ...OR CDK

+1. Navigate to your Cloud9 environment
+1. Run the following commands to delete your resources:
+    ```
+    # Delete your bucket and all contents
+    aws s3 rb s3://$bucket --force
+    # Tear everything down
+    cdk destroy
+    ```
+1. Exit your Cloud9 environment
+1. Select the environment you've been using